WojtekA/nuget101/README.md

 - NuGet folders (lib, content, tools, build)

 # What do we want to use it for?
-- Extract stable codebase parts to limit the amount of
+- Extract stable, independent codebase parts to increase modularization
+- Deliver some artifacts (js, css, images) in a convenient way
+- Shorten build time

+# Tools
+- Visual Studio
+- a proper commandline
+- NuGet feed (MyGet.org)

 # Scenario 1 - nuget basics
 1. Initial project